 The words library and framework are often used synonymously.

-Mono is an open source, cross-platform .NET implementation that is mainly used when a small runtime is required.
+An open source, cross-platform .NET implementation that's mainly used when a small runtime is required.
 It is the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS, and watchOS and is focused primarily on apps that require a small footprint.

 It supports all of the currently published .NET Standard versions.